apleshakov/kios/README.rst

 Introduction
 ------------

-Kios is a tool to collect and store data on TCP/UDP ports listened on by application software.
+Kios is a tool to collect and store TCP/UDP port usage data.
 Currently Kios supports netstat on Windows platform as the only source of port data and SQLite as the only database backend.

 Ports bound to loopback interfaces are ignored.